IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

- link <bcp14>MUST</bcp14> point to a specific tagged version of the G module (e.g., a git tag or commit hash), not to the HEAD of a branch which is further maintained by IANA YANG module registry, so that the module's tents with specific tag version at RFC publication time are permanently retrievable and verifiable.
+ link <bcp14>MUST</bcp14> point to a specific tagged version of the G module (e.g., a git tag or commit hash), not to the HEAD of a branch which is further maintained by IANA YANG module registry, so that the module's contents with specific tag version at RFC publication time are permanently retrievable and verifiable.

 YANG SID files {{!RFC9595}}, when applicable (e.g.,